 - ½ cup water

-- rock salt or salt as required
+- salt or rock salt (edible and food grade) as required

-- peel, rinse and chop the carrots/gajar.
+- Peel, rinse and chop the carrots.

 - Heat oil in a pan or kadai.
 Add the cumin seeds and let them splutter on low heat.